SIMPLE: Simple Intensity Map Producer for Line Emission: Generating mock intensity maps

 If specified in the input, the intensity map is smoothed with a Gaussian kernel perpendicular to the LOS, imitating the beam smoothing.
-Along the LOS, one can apply Gaussian or top-hat smoothing, imitating a line-spread function or binning in redshift/wavelength/frequency channels, respectively (see Section \ref{subsec:noise}).
+Along the LOS, one can apply Gaussian or top-hat smoothing, imitating a line-spread function or binning in redshift, wavelength, or frequency channels, respectively (see Section \ref{subsec:noise}).
+The LOS smoothing can also be used to model broader lines than a voxel length.
 One can add random Gaussian noise with the provided standard deviation per voxel $\sigma_{I}$, and subtract the estimated sky foreground (see Section \ref{subsec:sky_subtraction_modeling}) from the intensity map.
 If a mask is specified in the input, the galaxy number density and intensity maps are multiplied by the mask.
 The mask is equivalent to the weights introduced in Section~\ref{subsec:pk}.

-Finally, one can calculate the summary statistics, i.e. the auto-power spectra of galaxies and the intensity and the cross-power spectrum.
-We compute the intensity and galaxy power spectra and the cross power spectrum using the estimators defined in Section~\ref{subsec:pk}, where $V_{\rm box}$ is the volume of the simulation box.
+Finally, one can calculate the summary statistics, i.e. the autopower spectra of galaxies and the intensity and the cross-power spectrum.
+We compute the intensity and galaxy power spectra and the cross-power spectrum using the estimators defined in Section~\ref{subsec:pk}, where $V_{\rm box}$ is the volume of the simulation box.
 We use the fast Fourier transform (FFT) to calculate $\widetilde{\delta I}$ and $\tilde{\delta}_\mathrm{g}$, keeping only the independent modes, and calculate the corresponding $\mathbf{k}$ and $\mu$ values of the cells.
 For the quadrupole, we multiply the mesh $\widetilde{\delta A}(\mathbf{k}) \widetilde{\delta B^\ast}(\mathbf{k})$ by the second Legendre polynomial evaluated at the $\mu$ values of the mesh.
 For each $k$ bin, we collect cells whose $k$ values fall into the bin and calculate their mean.
 We calculate the mean $k$ value of each bin in the same way.